TFMLTechnion/LEDM/README.md

 python run_ledm.py --four-file configs/example_synthetic_sphere.txt
 ```

-Expect 3 snapshots, all `converged=True`, ~31k grid nodes, a few seconds of runtime.
-The
+Expect 3 snapshots, all `converged=True`, ~31k grid nodes, about 1.5 minutes of runtime
+(the default configs use a tight solver tolerance — see
-run prints the resolved units, geometry, grid size, track count, and active options at
+[Solver convergence](#solver-convergence)).
+The run prints the resolved units, geometry,
-startup, so you can confirm the inputs were read as intended.
+grid size, track count, and active options at startup, so you can confirm the inputs were
+read as intended.
 Expected log and sanity
 numbers are in
 [`examples/synthetic_sphere/EXPECTED_OUTPUT.md`](examples/synthetic_sphere/EXPECTED_OUTPUT.md)
 (body carries `|U|` ≈ 20 mm/s, far-field ≈ 0).
 Regenerate the inputs any time with